 The name of the target hardware architecture for the compiled objects created by this Environment.
-This defaults to the value of HOST\ARCH, and the user can override it.
+This defaults to the value of HOST_ARCH, and the user can override it.
 Currently only set for Win32.

-Sets the target architecture for Visual Studio compiler (i.e. the arch of the binaries generated by the compiler).
-If not set, default to \$HOST\ARCH, or, if that is unset, to the architecture of the running machine's OS (note that the python build or architecture has no effect).
+Sets the target architecture for the Visual C++ compiler (i.e. the arch of the binaries generated by the compiler).
+If not set, default to \$HOST_ARCH, or, if that is unset, to the architecture of the running machine's OS (note that the python build or architecture has no effect).
 This variable must be passed as an argument to the Environment() constructor; setting it later has no effect.
 This is currently only used on Windows, but in the future it will be used on other OSes as well.
-If this is set and \$MSVC\VERSION is not set, this will search for all installed MSVC's that support the \$TARGET\ARCH, selecting the latest version for use.
+If this is set and \$MSVC_VERSION is not set, this will search for all installed MSVC's that support the \$TARGET_ARCH, selecting the latest version for use.

-On Windows, valid target values are x86, arm, i386 for 32-bit targets and amd64, arm64, em64t, x86\64 and ia64 (Itanium) for 64-bit targets.
-Note that not all target architectures are supported for all Visual Studio / MSVC versions check the relevant Microsoft documentation.
+On Windows, valid target values are x86, arm, i386 for 32-bit targets and amd64, arm64, em64t, x86_64 and ia64 (Itanium) for 64-bit targets.
+Note that not all target architectures are supported for all Visual Studio / MSVC versions.
+Check the relevant Microsoft documentation.

-For example, if you want to compile 64-bit binaries, you would set TARGET\ARCH='x86\64' in your SCons environment.
+For example, if you want to compile 64-bit binaries, you would set TARGET_ARCH='x86_64' in your SCons environment.